AloizioMacedo/0498-testing-rust-coverage/README.md

 # Introduction

-This is a repository just to test Rust coverage reports.
+This is a repository just to test Rust coverage reports!